This article was updated on July 19, 2018.

 3. Use Smart Data to Improve Engagement

 Big data isn't a solution reserved for the largest organizations.
-Organizations of all sizes have begun incorporating smarter data as a tool for recruitment, retention and engagement-driven activities.
-By benchmarking your organization's teams, departments and goals against your competitors, you can help ensure that your workplace provides sufficiently competitive total compensation, benefits and environment to drive engagement.
+Organizations of all sizes have incorporated smarter data as a tool for recruitment, retention and engagement-driven activities.
+By benchmarking your organization's teams, departments and goals against your competitors, you can help ensure your workplace provides sufficiently competitive total compensation, benefits and environment to drive engagement.

 When adopting smart data for employee engagement research, it's crucial to define key questions to ask prior to the benchmarking process.
 Are you hoping to explore your total compensation?
 Flexible work arrangements?
 Factors that contribute or detract from current employee satisfaction rates?
 By working with specific research questions, you can streamline your data collection processes.
 By working with colleagues in other departments, midsized business owners and analyst teams can collect all necessary data sources to begin creating talent and compensation benchmarks and other forms of data-driven intelligence.

 Keeping employees satisfied, confident and focused on organizational goals should always be at the forefront of any HCM strategy.
 By utilizing effective human capital management tools, relationship building and smart data, midsized business owners can develop deeper insight into the factors that are driving engagement and optimize their strategy accordingly.

 Featured on SPARK